Custom Business T-Shirts Guide: Branded Apparel for Companies & Teams

 Yes.
 Our design experts are available 7 days a week to help you refine your logo, optimize it for printing, or create a design from scratch, all at no extra cost.
 You can also start with one of our Design Lab templates and customize it with your company name and colors.

-Vector files (.AI, .EPS, .PDF) produce the sharpest results because they can scale to any size without losing quality.
+Vector files (.AI, .EPS, .PDF) produce the sharpest results because they scale to any size without losing quality.
 High-resolution .PNG files (300 DPI or higher) also work well for digital printing.
 If your logo file is low resolution or in an unusual format, our design team can help convert and optimize it for the best print quality.

 Q: Do you offer rush shipping for custom company t-shirts?